hmcts/ccpay-payment-app/README.md

 HMCTS Payment Gateway is a small wrapper around GOV.UK Pay service adding some basic user/service authorization, enforcing useful payment reference structure and collecting data across multiple GOV.UK Pay accounts that will allow better financial reporting and reconciliation.

 ### Integration prerequisites

-For a successful integration with HMCTS Payment Gateway you will require the following:
+For a successful integration with HMCTS Payment Gateway you will require the following:-
 * **GOV.UK Pay API key**.
 Before you start, you should get a dedicated GOV.UK Pay account created for you.
 Once it is done, you should use GOV.UK Pay admin console to create your API key(-s) and provide them to us.
 * **IDAM**.
 All requests to Payment Gateway require a valid user JWT token to be passed in "Authorization" header.